The Rotary Club of Oamaru meets fortnightly on a Wednesday, usually at The Galley Cafe at the bottom of Wansbeck St.

 Guests Welcome!

 Do you want to serve your community?
 Join like minded Oamaru professionals who take action in our community to raise funds with projects like Bookarama, auctions, selling Christmas Trees, running chocolate wheels and more.
-These funds benefit our community in many ways which in the past has ranged from funding students to courses, purchasing a van for the Kindergartens, lighting up the Craig Fountain, buying equipment for the hospital, art for the Forrester Gallary, and contributing to the new sports centre.
+These funds benefit our community in many ways which in the past has ranged from funding students to courses, purchasing a van for the Kindergartens, lighting up the Craig Fountain, buying equipment for the hospital, art for the Forrester Gallery, and contributing to the new sports centre.

 Funds are also used to make a difference globally with Bill and Melinda Gates paying two dollars for every dollar raised by Rotary toward ending polio.